CompuMasterGmbH/CompuMaster.PGK.Extensions/README.md

 * Added support for .NET Standard 2.0, .NET Framework 4.8, .NET Core/5/6/7/8/9/... (for most of the PGK projects)
 * Therefore redesigned technology stack (dependency projects) to add support for .NET Standard 2.0
 * Re-publishing at NuGet gallery for common use (most of the PGK projects)

+Visit [www.compumaster.de](https://www.compumaster.de) to learn more about CompuMaster GmbH.

 ## What users are saying: